MirrorNetworking/Mirror/README.md

 5) Open your project i Unity

 ### Install manually
-If you prefer some pain, you can download it directly from the [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases) and add it to your project.
+If you prefer some pain, you can download it directly from the [release section](https://github.com/MirrorNG/MirrorNG/releases) and add it to your project.
 You will need to manually install UniTask and Cecil.

 ## Development environment
 If you want to contribute to  MirrorNG, follow these steps: